NickRoss/sql-data/README.md

 The script will run a docker container in the background which has all the data for the course.
 The connection string and connection information are set by the environment variables.

+The most common issue that has been found with the scripts herein is that the python environment is not installed correctly.
+In that case you will run into errors about finding packages, etc. In this case you need to make sure that your pip and python executables align properly.

 ## Common problems and solutions

+### I get an error about pip3 not found

+The `init.sh` script assumes that pip3 is how to install packages.
+If you use conda or pip as an alias you'll need to remove the `pip3 install` line from `init.sh` and either install the contents of `requirements.txt` by hand or replace that line with the appropriate package management tool.

 ### How do I know if the container is running?